Dog groomer

 What it's like

-You would help dog owners keep their dog’s coat healthy and looking good.
-You’d advise them about coat care, grooming and diet.
+In this role, you'll help dog owners keep their pet's coat healthy and attractive.
+You'll advise people about coat care, grooming and diet.

-You’d need to be confident with dogs and be able to handle the animals firmly but gently.
-You’d have to be patient with them so you can calm and control nervous dogs.
+Dog groomers must be confident working with animals and know how to handle them firmly but gently.
+You'll need to be patient with nervous dogs so you can control them and help them stay calm.

-carefully shape the dog's coat with electric clippers or a stripping knife
+carefully shaping the dog's coat with electric clippers or a stripping knife

-Sometimes you would also clip the dog's claws and clean its teeth and ears.
+clipping the dog's claws then cleaning its teeth and ears

 Explore more information about this job